hillhacks/website/pages/cfp.md

 There will be one main 'stage' which will feature a projector.
 There will also be other spaces, including open green spaces, rooms, terraces that will be open and available for both scheduled and impromptu sessions.

 ### Deadline
-Please do make sure to send in your submissions by the 2nd June, so we can have sufficient time to go through it, give feedback and schedule it.
+Please do make sure to send in your submissions by the 2nd May, so we can have sufficient time to go through it, give feedback and schedule it.
 Sooner the better!

 ### Grants
 Please do mention if you're looking for travel assistance.
 We'll do our best to help with this.

 ### Propose

 Convinced?
-[Register](https://ee.kobotoolbox.org/x/BUMbMagG) and don't forget to send in your [Submissions!](https://ee.kobotoolbox.org/x/Ub6gdXt6)
+[Register](https://ee.kobotoolbox.org/x/BUMbMagG) and don't forget to send in your [Submissions!](https://ee.kobotoolbox.org/x/mGw6WXYO)

 Also, please [subscribe to the mailing list]({% link pages/mailinglist.md %}) for the latest updates.